The variance of a general class of multiplicative functions in short intervals: Proof of Proposition and Proposition

 and

 where $\mu$ denotes the area of a set in $\mathbb{R}^2$.
-In 1933, Mahler~\cite{Mahler} first obtain an asymptotic formula for the cardinality of $\mathcal{N}_F(Z)$, when $F$ is irreducible.
-Recently, Stewart and Xiao~\cite{SX} have modified the result of Mahler and proved the following lemma. \begin{lemma} Let $F$ be a binary form with integer coefficients, non-zero discriminant and degree $d \geq 3$.
+In 1933, Mahler~\cite{Mahler} derived an asymptotic formula for the cardinality $|\mathcal{N}_F(Z)| \sim A_F Z^{\frac{2}{d}}$, when $F$ is irreducible.
+However, the absolute constant in the error term depends on the form $F$.
+To achieve our result we need an upper bound of $|\mathcal{N}_F(Z)|$, which is uniform on the coefficients of $F$.
+In this direction, we refer to a result by Schmidt \cite{SCHM} from 1987 in the following lemma. \begin{lemma} Let $F$ be a binary form with integer coefficients of degree $d \geq 3$ which is irreducible over the rationals.
+Suppose that not more than $s+1$ of the coefficients are non-zero.
 Then we have